peatio-net/peatio-net.github.io/index.markdown

         </tr>
     </tbody>
 </table>

-In 2015 the Peatio crypto exchange platform was released as an open-source project.

-**Peatio Blockchain Resources Network:** A collection of open-source resources for Digital Asset Exchanges based on the Peatio project.

-We are working to deploy shared blockchain nodes for Peatio exchanges.

 We will do this by using blockchain digital assets and networks for an inflation-proof, transparent and trust-less monetary system.